ghoomfrog/silili/README.md

 - *satata* is a wiggling forward flat hand with touching fingers, but with a forward thumb.
 - *mus* is a backward fist with an open pinkie and thumb, rotating back and forth.
 - *wan* is a "crazy" gesture.
-- *wil* is pointing to the chest and doing a twirling gesture.

 ## Physical Properties